Copyediting vs. Copywriting: What’s the Difference?

 Explaining the 5 C’s of Copyediting

-These five c’s are somewhat self-explanatory, but here’s a brief explanation.
+These five c’s are somewhat self-explanatory, but here’s a brief description of each.

 1) Correctness means fixing punctuation, grammar, capitalization, spelling, and formatting errors.
 This also involves correcting improper word choices (bare vs. bear) and looking for omitted or repeated words.